andycai/werite/README.md

 # Werite = We Write

-Werite is a simple CMS write in golang.
+Werite is a simple CMS using golang and HTMX.
 Let's write anything you want!

 Golang + Go Fiber + HTMX

+- Article
+- Page
+- Comment
+- Tag